 How to Build a Gravel Driveway: Complete DIY Guide

-Building a gravel driveway is one of the most accessible DIY projects for homeowners.
-With proper planning and the right materials, you can create a durable, attractive driveway for a fraction of professional installation costs.
+Building a gravel driveway is one of the more accessible DIY projects for a homeowner.
+With decent planning and the right materials, you can build a durable, good-looking driveway for a fraction of what a contractor would charge.

-This guide walks you through every step of the process.
+This post walks every step of the process.

 Before You Start: Planning Your Driveway